gray rectangle with angle

 8. Allowing the driver to operate with a suspended/revoked CDL: Carriers can be hit with this violation if a driver continues to work with an invalid CDL.
 Of course, the driver will also be in trouble, facing fines and an immediate out-of-service order that prevents them from finishing the trip.

-9. Having a driver with more than one CDL operate a CMV: Commercial motor vehicle (CMV) drivers can only hold one CDL at a time.
+9. Having a driver with more than one CDL operate a commercial motor vehicle (CMV): CMV drivers can only hold one CDL at a time.
 If a driver holds multiple CDLs, including those issued by different states, both the truck driver and the carrier could be at risk.

-4. Improper turns: An improper turn is another common traffic infraction that can be highly dangerous for truckers and lead to a DOT violation.
+14. Improper turns: An improper turn is another common traffic infraction that can be highly dangerous for truckers.

-6. Railroad grade crossing violations: Railroad crossings are a common source of fatalities for both truckers and railroad workers, so the DOT has laid out specific regulations for them.
-Drivers who do not follow all guidelines risk a DOT violation.
+16. Railroad grade crossing violations: Railroad crossings are a common source of fatalities for both truckers and railroad workers, and the DOT has laid out specific regulations for them.
+Drivers must follow these guidelines to avoid a violation.

-8. Failed drug test: Truckers must submit to a drug test before employment and then once per year.
+18. Failed drug test: Truckers must submit to a drug test before employment, then once per year thereafter.
 They are also tested after most accidents.
 Failing a drug test is a severe DOT violation.

-9. Exceeding Hours of Service: Truckers are subject to Hours of Service regulations that specify maximum driving hours and minimum break times.
-Exceeding Hours of Service is a critical DOT violation.
+19. Exceeding Hours of Service: Truckers are subject to HOS regulations that specify maximum driving hours and minimum break times.
+Driving longer than HOS limits is a critical DOT violation.

-1. DOT inspection violations: Vehicle inspections are a vital part of DOT compliance, as they can help to ensure that equipment is safe and operable.
-Truck drivers are required to complete a pre-trip and post-trip inspection themselves, as well as a quick inspection every 24 hours during a trip.
+20. DOT inspection violations: Vehicle inspections are a vital part of DOT compliance to help ensure equipment is safe and operable.
+Truck drivers must complete a pre-trip and post-trip inspection themselves, as well as a quick inspection every 24 hours during a trip.
 In addition, roadside inspections by government authorities may occur, especially at weigh stations.

-2. Conditional or unsatisfactory DOT audit: DOT audits happen within the first 18 months (usually the first six months) of a new carrier or owner-operator starting up.
-They can also occur when a trucking company has questionable CSA (Compliance, Safety, Accountability) scores, as well as randomly.
+21. Conditional or unsatisfactory DOT audit: DOT audits happen within the first 18 months (usually the first six months) of a new carrier or owner-operator starting up.
+They can also occur randomly or when a trucking company has questionable CSA (Compliance, Safety, Accountability) scores.
 If the audit discovers violations that result in a conditional or unsatisfactory rating, the company will likely receive a fine or other penalties.

 What are the fines for DOT violations?

 As you might suspect, the fines for DOT violations vary dramatically depending on the type and severity of the violation.
-However, the charges typically amount to multiple thousands of dollars, and fines for serious violations can rise into the tens of thousands of dollars.
+The charges typically amount to several thousands of dollars, and fines for serious violations can rise into the tens of thousands of dollars.
 For a serious violation that results in an accident, the charge could be well over $100,000.
-It’s much less expensive and time-consuming, as well as far easier, for drivers and carriers to simply comply with all regulations.
+It’s much less expensive and time consuming, as well as far easier, for drivers and carriers to simply comply with all regulations.

 How to clear a DOT violation